 Growing up, my favorite activities were being outdoors, acting in musical theatre, singing in choir, and exploring technology.
 I taught myself how to use computers and develop websites at a young age.
 I've always been fascinated and involved with online communities, open source projects, and the use of technology as a tool for global communication and education.

 Around age 16, I began to experience problems with my digestive system which spurred me to learn more about health.
 A few years later in late 2002, I was fortunate to discover the work of Bob Cooley and began learning how to problem-solve the body and develop optimal health through cutting edge flexibility and strength training techniques.
 My desire for physiological health upgrades and to know myself advanced me into the study of how the body, mind, emotions, and spirit interconnect.
 Out of nowhere, I was thrust into the vast fields of biomechanics, physical rehabilitation, yoga, traditional Chinese medicine, nutrition, psychology, personality theory, and much more.

 My initial interest was not to become a professional trainer, but to simply to feel good and be healthy while also developing a skill that I could share with friends.
-At that point, I was attending the University of Texas at Austin and living in a 100 person housing co-op, discovering the power and benefits of cooperatively owning one's living environment.
-I developed dramatically in this radical democratic decision-making environment and soon became deeply involved in coordinating and promoting cooperative living and intentional community.
+At that point, I was attending the University of Texas and living in a 100 person housing co-op, discovering the power and benefits of cooperatively owning one's habitat.
+I grew tremendously in this radical democratic decision-making organization and soon became deeply involved in coordinating and promoting cooperative living and intentional community.